AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 1. In the Admin, go to **System** > Services > **Experience Platform Connector**.

-1. In the **Scope** drop-down, set the context to Website.
+1. In the **Scope** drop-down, set the context to **Website**.

 1. In the **Organization ID** field, you see the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
 The organization ID is global.
 Only one organization ID can be associated per Adobe Commerce instance.

-1. In the **Datastream ID** field, paste the ID of the datastream you [created](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html) in the Adobe Experience Platform.
+1. In the **Datastream ID** field, paste the ID of the datastream you [created](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html#create) in the Adobe Experience Platform.

-1. (Optional) In the **Web SDK name** field, paste the name of the Web SDK already deployed to your site.
-If you do not have a Web SDK deployed to your site, the Experience Platform connector installs one for you.
-In that case, you can leave this field blank.
+    >[!NOTE]

-## Relationship of datastream ID and your Commerce instance website
+    >

-CLARIFY that certain fields are global while the datastream is per website!!!
+    >The scope of the datastream ID must be set at the website level or higher.
+At that level, the same datastream ID is used for each website in the hierarchy.
+You cannot set the datastream ID scope at the storeview level.

-The datastream ID enables event forwarding from Adobe Experience Platform to other Adobe DX products and must be associated to a specific website within your specific Adobe Commerce instance.
-You can also associate multiple websites to the same datastream ID.
-It depends on what makes the most sense for your business.
-[Learn more](https://experienceleague.adobe.com/docs/experience-platform/edge/datastreams/overview.html?lang=en#event-forwarding-settings) about event forwarding.
+1. (Optional) In the **Web SDK Name** field, paste the name of the Web SDK already deployed to your site.
+If you do not have a Web SDK deployed to your site, leave this field blank and the Experience Platform connector deploys one for you.

 ## Field descriptions